allegroai/clearml/README.md

 * If no project name is provided, then the repository name is used.
 * If no task (experiment) name is provided, then the main filename is used as experiment name

-Executing your script prints a direct link to the currently running experiment page, for exampe:
+Executing your script prints a direct link to the currently running experiment page, for example:

 ```bash
 TRAINS Metrics page: